virgesmith/neworder/README.md

 ![Schelling](./doc/examples/img/schelling.gif)

-In the above example, the similarity threshhold is 50% and the cells composition is: 30% empty, 30% red, 30% blue and 10% green, on a 80 x 100 grid.
+In the above example, the similarity threshold is 50% and the cells composition is: 30% empty, 30% red, 30% blue and 10% green, on a 80 x 100 grid.

 ## Derivative Pricing & Risk